robotpy/robotpy-docs/install/index.rst

   or pyfrc installed on it (such as a coprocessor like the Raspberry Pi), see the :ref:`pynetworktables installation documentation <install_pynetworktables>`.

+Installing extra software packages on the RoboRIO:

+* You can install third party packages such as OpenCV, NumPy, robotpy-cscore, robotpy-ctre, and other python packages on your RoboRIO using the :ref:`RobotPy Installer <install_packages>`.

 .. toctree::
     :hidden: